MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/switch-to-mde-phase-2.md

 ## Configure Defender for Endpoint

 > [!IMPORTANT]
-> - You can configure your Defender for Endpoint capabilities before devices are onboarded.
+> - This article describes how to configure your Defender for Endpoint capabilities before devices are onboarded.
 > - If you have Defender for Endpoint Plan 1, complete steps 1-4 in the following procedure.
 > - If you have Defender for Endpoint Plan 2, complete all of the steps in the following procedure.